Contents

 Synopsis

 Erythema annulare centrifugum (EAC) is a figurate erythema that has been postulated to be a hypersensitivity reaction to a foreign antigen.
-While infections, drugs, underlying systemic disease, malignancy, pregnancy, and blue cheese ingestion have occasionally been associated with EAC, in most cases, an etiologic agent is not identified.
+While infections, drugs, underlying systemic disease, malignancy, and pregnancy have been associated with EAC, in many cases, an etiologic agent is not identified.

-While most cases of EAC are idiopathic, a number of agents have been reported to cause EAC-like lesions including piroxicam, penicillins, chloroquine and hydroxychloroquine, hydrochlorothiazide, spironolactone, cimetidine, phenolphthalein, amitriptyline, hydrochlorothiazide, salicylates, ustekinumab, rituximab, pegylated interferon alpha / ribavirin combination therapy, azacitidine, and anti-thymocyte globulin.
+Certain drugs have been reported to cause EAC-like lesions, including piroxicam, penicillins, chloroquine and hydroxychloroquine, hydrochlorothiazide, spironolactone, cimetidine, phenolphthalein, amitriptyline, hydrochlorothiazide, salicylates, ustekinumab, rituximab, pegylated interferon alpha / ribavirin combination therapy, azacitidine, and antithymocyte globulin.

-EAC in the setting of an underlying malignancy has been described in patients with lymphoproliferative malignancies (polycythemia vera, acute leukemia, chronic lymphocytic leukemia, Hodgkin lymphoma, non-Hodgkin lymphoma, multiple myeloma, myelodysplastic syndrome, histiocytosis), breast cancer, gastrointestinal cancer, lung cancer, prostate cancer, nasopharyngeal cancer, carcinoid tumor of the bronchus, and peritoneal cancer.
+EAC in the setting of an underlying malignancy has been described in patients with lymphoproliferative malignancies (polycythemia vera, acute leukemia, chronic lymphocytic leukemia, Hodgkin lymphoma, non-Hodgkin lymphoma, multiple myeloma, myelodysplastic syndrome, histiocytosis), breast cancergastrointestinal cancer, lung cancer, prostate cancer, nasopharyngeal cancer, carcinoid tumor of the bronchus, and peritoneal cancer.
 The eruption may precede the diagnosis of occult malignancy.
+Malignancy-associated EAC is termed paraneoplastic EAC eruption (PEACE).

 Codes